ampproject/amp-toolbox/packages/optimizer/README.md

 * **Automatically import all missing AMP component scripts**.
 * **Automaticallly add any missing mandatary AMP tags**.
 * Remove the AMP boilerplate (when possible).
+* Remove not needed whitespace.
-* Move CSS keyframe animations to the bottom of the page.
+* Extract and move CSS keyframe animations to the bottom of the page.
 * Optimize AMP framework and custom font loading
 * Generate CSP for inlined [`amp-script`](https://amp.dev/documentation/components/amp-script/) code.